nsapkota417/nsapkota417.github.io/_pages/about.md

 About
 ======

-I am a Ph.D. student in the Department of Computer Science and Engineering (CSE) at the University of Notre Dame, where I am advised by Dr. Danny Chen.
+I am a Ph.D. candidate in the Department of Computer Science and Engineering (CSE) at the University of Notre Dame, where I am advised by Dr. Danny Chen.
 My research focuses on developing novel methods using Computer Vision, Deep Learning, and Graph Techniques to tackle challenges in Medical Image Analysis, to build robust, automated tools for healthcare.
 I received my MS degree in CSE from the University of Notre Dame and an undergraduate degree in Computer Science and Mathematics from the University of Southern Mississippi.

 I am currently searching for internships. 😊